-Moscow in July 1944 (and translated into English the following year as Hitlerite responsibility under criminal law).
+A year after the broadcast, the Soviets relaunched Trainin's proposals, this time as a book, Ugolovnaia otvetstvennost' gitlerovtsev, published in Moscow in July 1944 (and translated into English the following year as Hitlerite responsibility under criminal law).
 With the end of the war in sight, Western officials were beginning to consider the problem of how to deal with the German leaders, and started to focus on Trainin's work.
-What especially caught their interest was the prominence he gave to the offence he now called 'crimes of the Hitlerites against peace'.76 He reiterated his point that these were crimes for which the Germans were individually responsible and added that those who planned and carried out aggression were committing 'the most dangerous international crime' of them all.77
+What especially caught their interest was the prominence he gave to the offence he now called 'crimes of the Hitlerites against peace'.34 He reiterated his point that these were crimes for which the Germans were individually responsible, and added that those who planned and carried out aggression were committing 'the most dangerous international crime' of them all.35

-He admitted that existing international criminal law provided little guidance for handling crimes such as aggression, ascribing the 'extreme meagreness' of this area of law to the 'aggressive imperialist rulers who had the cause of peace under constant menace'.78 But if international law were to be used in conjunction with national criminal law, then there would be sufficient legal basis for the punishment of the 'Hitlerite clique' for their international crimes of aggression and war crimes.
+Trainin admitted that existing international criminal law provided little guidance for handling crimes such as aggression, ascribing the 'extreme meagreness' of this area of law to the 'aggressive imperialist rulers who had the cause of peace under constant menace'.
+But if international law were to be used in conjunction with national criminal law, then there would be sufficient legal basis for the punishment of the 'Hitlerite clique' for their international crimes of aggression and war crimes.
 Soviet criminal law, for example, provided a useful model for prosecuting groups of people.
-He observed that the complicity doctrine had been used successfully against 'the anti-Soviet bloc of Right Wing and Trotskyites' at the Moscow purge trials of 1936-1938,79 and even quoted Vyshinskii's aforementioned comments about the theory at the trial of Bukarin, Rykov and others in 1938.80 Soon enough, the doctrine of complicity - used against those accused of committing treason against the Soviet state - was put to work against the German and Japanese leaders accused of committing treason against the society of states.
+He observed that the complicity doctrine had been used successfully against 'the anti-Soviet bloc of Right Wing and Trotskyites' at the Moscow purge trials, '37 and even quoted Vyshinskii's aforementioned comments about the theory at the trial of Bukarin, Rykov and others in 1938.
+Soon enough, the doctrine of complicity - used against those accused of committing treason against the Soviet state - was put to work by the Allies against the German and Japanese leaders accused of committing treason against the society of states.